fossabot/hm-def-light/README.md

 add ("c") ("d") // error ...
 ```

-As a design choice, `def` is not memoized by default.
+As a design choice, `def` is not memoized.
 So you should be attentious to repeated `def` calls:
 ```javascript
 while (true) {